 - Little to no understanding or connection with the company’s purpose, mission or values

 - Negative view of company culture

 - Little to no collaboration among teams or individual team members

 By building a program which starts with your purpose, so the “why,” you’ll have a better chance of addressing these challenges and introducing positive changes to both your people and your business.

 I’ve put in place countless recognition programs over the years, learning lessons along the way on how to create effective ones.
-Here are four tips to keep in mind: Make it Meaningful, make it Uniform, shine a Spotlight on it, and make it Timely.
+Here are four tips to keep in mind: Make it Meaningful, make it Unified, shine a Spotlight on it, and make it Timely.
 We've even put together an infographic to help you share the knowledge: